Nice Côte d'Azur

 The cathedral is a masterpiece of Baroque architecture.
 Admire the beautiful ornamentation and friezes in the refreshing cool of the cathedral.
 On the outside, the shimmering colours on the dome have become one of Nice’s landmarks.

-The Russian-born master painter, Marc Chagall, is one of the Riviera’s many adopted children.
+The Belarusian-born master painter, Marc Chagall, is one of the Riviera’s many adopted children.
 The museum was built in consultation with the artistic genius himself, on the theme of Biblical art.
 The museum has regularly recurring exhibitions of Jewish art.

 Let’s face it, you are not going to find any of Matisse’s greatest works here.
 They are all in the USA.
 On the other hand, there is a clear picture of the artistic genius’ development, from his sickbed as a young man to his grave behind the museum.
 After a visit, you can walk around in the painter’s footsteps and compare the light in each painting.
 In addition, the red ochre villa is beautiful in its own right.

 In the days of the tsars, the people who enjoyed themselves in the Riviera’s casinos until late on Saturday night, were not exactly short of money.
 They went here, to church though, on Sundays.
-After the collapse of communism in Eastern Europe, things are much as they were in the old days, but thick wads of dollars now rain down on the Riviera - and the beautifully restored cathedral.
-Strict dress code.
+After the collapse of communism in Eastern Europe, things are much as they were in the old days, but thick wads of dollars now rain down on the Riviera — and the beautifully restored cathedral.
+Strict dress code applies.

 The cathedral is a masterpiece of Baroque architecture.
 Admire the beautiful ornamentation and friezes in the refreshing cool of the cathedral.
 On the outside, the shimmering colours on the dome have become one of Nice’s landmarks.